BEACON: JWST NIRCam Pure-parallel Imaging Survey. IV. A Systematic Search for Galaxy Overdensities and Evidence for Gas Accretion Mode Transition: Data and Sample

 \subsection{Galaxy Sample}

-We select our galaxy sample on every field based on the data reduction and photometric measurement criteria: \begin{enumerate}[noitemsep] \item To minimize stellar contamination in our galaxy sample, we exclude objects with \texttt{CLASS\_STAR} $>0.90$ from the \texttt{SExtractor} output. \item Due to different coverage for the short and long channels (caused by the detector chip gaps in the short channel imaging), we only use galaxies covered by the full filter set.
-For this, we use \texttt{SExtractor} flags, which indicate the photometry of the object to be not truncated or located near the edge of mosaic, \texttt{FLAG\_SW} $<8$, and \texttt{FLAG\_LW} $<8$. \item To maintain uniformity across all the fields, we cut the magnitude of galaxies by the shallowest field magnitude limit, $m_{\rm F444W, lim} < 27.3$\,ABmag. \end{enumerate} In addition, we include constraints from photometric redshift and SED fitting measurements: \begin{enumerate}[noitemsep] \item Quality of fit (reduced $\chi^2$) for the photometric redshift from the \texttt{eazy} output in $0.01<\chi_\nu^2<5$. \item Photometric redshift ($z_{50}$) range in $1.25<z_{50}<8$. \item Photometric redshift error, $\Delta z/(1+z)<0.4$. \item Total integrated photometric redshift PDF at $\Delta z\pm0.5$, $\int_{z_{phot}-0.5}^{z_{phot}+0.5} P(z)dz >0.7$, to constrain the redshift PDF mostly located near the photometric redshift value.
+We select our galaxy sample in every field based on the data reduction and photometric measurement criteria: \begin{enumerate}[noitemsep] \item To minimize stellar contamination in our galaxy sample, we exclude objects with \texttt{CLASS\_STAR} $>0.90$ from the \texttt{SExtractor} output. \item Due to different coverage for the short and long channels (caused by the detector chip gaps in the short channel imaging), we only use galaxies covered by the full filter set.
+For this, we use \texttt{SExtractor} flags, which indicate the photometry of the object to be not truncated or located near the edge of the mosaic, \texttt{FLAG\_SW} $<8$, and \texttt{FLAG\_LW} $<8$. \item To maintain uniformity across all fields, we apply a magnitude cut based on the 10$\sigma$ magnitude limit of BEACON\_1526+3560, the shallowest field in our sample, requiring $m_{\rm F444W} < 27.3$\, ABmag. \end{enumerate} In addition, we include constraints from photometric redshift and SED fitting measurements: \begin{enumerate}[noitemsep] \item Quality of fit (reduced $\chi^2$) for the photometric redshift from the \textsc{eazy} output in $0.01<\chi_\nu^2<5$. \item Photometric redshift ($z_{50}$) range in $1.25<z_{50}<8$. \item Photometric redshift error, $\Delta z/(1+z)<0.4$. \item Total integrated photometric redshift PDF at $\Delta z\pm0.5$, $\int_{z_{phot}-0.5}^{z_{phot}+0.5} P(z)dz >0.7$, to constrain the redshift PDF mostly located near the photometric redshift value.

 \end{enumerate} From our 20 fields, we find 8287 galaxies that satisfy all of the above criteria.